cxn03651/write_xlsx/page_set_up.md

     |                    Updated at 12:30 PM                        |
     |                                                               |

+Inmages can be inserted using the options shown below.
+Each image must have a placeholder in header string using the &[Picture] or &G control characters.

+    worksheet.set_header('&L&G', 0.3, image_left: 'logo.jpg')

 You can specify the font size of a section of the text by prefixing it with the control character &n where n is the font size: